 proof_of_work_nonce: a nonce used to pass a low-difficulty proof-of-work for the block, as a spam prevention measure.

-Tezos.alpha uses a delegated proof-of-stake model.
-DPOS has come to design a specific type of algorithm used, for instance in in Bitshares.
-This is not the model used in Tezos.alpha, though there is a concept of delegation.
+Tezos uses a delegated proof-of-stake model.
+The acronym DPOS has come to designate a specific type of algorithm used, for instance in Bitshares.
+This is not the model used in Tezos, though there is a concept of delegation.

-In tezos.alpha, tokens are controlled through a private key called the manager key.
-Tezos.alpha accounts let the manager specify a public delegate key.
-This key may be controlled by the manager themselves, or by another party.
-The responsibility of the delegate is to take part in the proof-of-stake consensus algorithm and in the governance of Tezos.
+Tokens are controlled through a private key called the manager key.
+Tezos accounts let the manager specify a public delegate key.
+This key may be controlled by the managers themselves, or by another party.
+The responsibility of the delegate is to take part in the proof-of-stake consensus algorithm and the governance of Tezos.